-ACCP gratefully acknowledges the work of the 2018 Program Committee, co-chaired by Drs.
+ACCP gratefully acknowledges the work of the 2018 Annual Meeting Program Committee, co-chaired by Drs.
 Dionna Green and Amalia Issa, that is working diligently to ensure an outstanding, cutting-edge scientific program.
-Their efforts have been supported by the entire Program Committee, whose unwavering support, expertise and dedication have been extremely valuable and is much appreciated.
+Their efforts have been supported by the entire Annual Meeting Program Committee, whose unwavering support, expertise and dedication have been extremely valuable and is much appreciated.

 On Saturday, September 22nd, a series of Pre-meeting Workshops will cover topics such as:

-- the application of quantitative & systems pharmacology from drug development to patient care.
+- Applications of quantitative & systems pharmacology from drug development to patient care;

-On Monday, an invited Plenary speaker will open the 3-day meeting with a presentation and Tuesday morning will feature a lively debate.
-Symposium topics during the 3-day event include:
+On Sunday, an invited Plenary speaker will open the 3-day meeting with a presentation on "Will Digital Health Transform Drug Development" and Monday morning will feature a lively Debate on "Do We Still Need Clinical Pharmacology?"
+Symposium topics during the 3-day meeting include: